Taming-the-BEAST/Introduction-to-BEAST2/README.md

 The new node we have added is a calibrated node on the human-chimpanzee split to be used in conjunction with the Calibrated Yule prior.
 In order for that to work we need to enforce monophyly.
 This will constrain the tree topology so that the human-chimp grouping is kept monophyletic during the course of the MCMC analysis.

-> Check the **monophyletic** checkbox next to **human-chimp.prior**.
+> Check the **monophyletic** checkbox next to the **human-chimp.prior**.

-We now need to specify a prior distribution on the calibration node based on our prior fossil knowledge in order to calibrate our tree.
+We now need to specify a prior distribution on the calibration node based on our prior knowledge from fossils in order to calibrate our tree.
 We will use a Normal distribution with mean 6 MYA and a standard deviation of 0.5 million years.
 This will give a central 95% range of about 5-7 million years, which roughly corresponds to the current consensus estimate of the date of the most recent common ancestor of humans and chimpanzees.

 > Select **Normal** from the drop-down menu to the right of the newly added **human-chimp.prior**.
 >